germc/urx-sdk-ios/README.md

 ## Setup:
 ###Step 1: Add the URXSearch Framework to your Project:
 First, clone this repository.
-Then, drag and drop the ``URXSearch.xcodeproj`` into the "Frameworks" directory of your project.
+Then, drag and drop the ``URXSearch.framework`` into the "Frameworks" directory of your project.

 ###Step 2: Linking to URXSearch Binaries and Headers: